 For patients with diabetes and hypertension, blood pressure targets should be individualized through a shared decision-making process that addresses cardiovascular risk, potential adverse effects of antihypertensive medications, and patient preferences.

-- For individuals with diabetes and hypertension and at HIGHER cardiovascular risk (existing atherosclerotic cardiovascular disease [ASCVD] or 10-year ASCVD risk ≥15%), a blood pressure target of <130/80 mmHg may be appropriate, if it can be safely attained.
+- For individuals with diabetes and hypertension and at higher cardiovascular risk (defined as an existing ASCVD or 10-year ASCVD risk ≥15%), a BP target of <130/80 mmHg may be appropriate, if it can be safely attained.

-- For individuals with diabetes and hypertension at LOWER risk for cardiovascular disease (10-year atherosclerotic cardiovascular disease risk <15%), treat to a blood pressure target of <140/90 mmHg.
+- For individuals with diabetes and hypertension at lower risk for cardiovascular disease (10-year ASCVD risk <15%), treat to a blood pressure target of <140/90 mmHg.

 - In pregnant patients with diabetes and pre-existing hypertension, a blood pressure target of ≤135/85 mmHg is suggested in the interest of reducing the risk for accelerated maternal hypertension and minimizing impaired fetal growth.

 - For patients with blood pressure >120/80 mmHg, lifestyle intervention consists of